 1894 U.S. premiere of Henrik Ibsen's Ghosts, starring Ida Jeffries Goodfriend, at the Berkeley Lyceum Theatre.

-1921 Birthday of Swiss playwright Friedrich Duerrenmatt (1921-1990), whose best-known work, The Visit, will be produced on Broadway in 1958 with Alfred Lunt and Lynn Fontanne, and subsequently adapted as a musical by John Kander and Fred Ebb.
+1921 Birthday of Swiss playwright Friedrich Duerrenmatt, whose best-known work, The Visit, is produced on Broadway in 1958 with Alfred Lunt and Lynn Fontanne, and subsequently adapted as a musical by John Kander and Fred Ebb.

 1925 James Gleason and Richard Taber ask Is Zat So? at the 39th Street Theatre.
-These co-authors star as a down-and out boxer and manager who disguise themselves as servants to help a wealthy young man expose his corrupt brother-in-law.
+The co-authors star as a down-and-out boxer and manager who disguise themselves as servants to help a wealthy young man expose his corrupt brother-in-law.
 The comedy runs for 618 performances.

-1975 The Wiz, Charlie Smalls' adaption of The Wizard of Oz opens today at the Majestic Theatre and proves to be a sleeper hit, eventually running 1672 performances and winning the Tony Award as Best Musical.
+1975 The Wiz, Charlie Smalls' adaption of The Wizard of Oz, opens at the Majestic Theatre and proves to be a sleeper hit, eventually running 1,672 performances and winning the Tony Award as Best Musical.
 The score includes "If You Believe," "Be a Lion," and the disco hit "Ease on Down the Road."
-Cast with black actors and set in an African-American mileu, the show proves a springboard for the career of Stephanie Mills as Dorothy, and features Tiger Haynes, Hinton Battle, Ted Ross, Andre de Shields, and Dee Dee Bridgewater in supporting roles.
+Cast with Black actors and set in an African-American milieu, the show proves a springboard for the career of Stephanie Mills, who plays Dorothy, and features Tiger Haynes, Hinton Battle, Ted Ross, André De Shields, and Dee Dee Bridgewater in supporting roles.
 A 1978 film version stars Diana Ross and Michael Jackson.

 1989 Richard Greenberg's Off-Broadway play, Eastern Standard, transfers from the Manhattan Theatre Club to the John Golden Theatre.
 The play examines a group of young achievers who search for the truth about their lives and loves.
 Peter Frechette receives a 1989 Tony Award nomination for his portrayal of Drew Paley.

 2003 Playwright Jean Kerr dies at age 80.
-Her comedy, Mary, Mary, is one of Broadway's longest-running non-musicals ever, at 1572 performances.
-She had a best-seller (later adapted as a film and TV series) with Please Don't Eat the Daisies, a book about her life in Larchmont, NY, with her husband, New York Times theatre critic Walter Kerr.
+Her comedy, Mary, Mary, is one of Broadway's longest-running non-musicals ever, at 1,572 performances.
+She had a best-seller (later adapted as a film and TV series) with Please Don't Eat the Daisies, a book about her life in Larchmont, New York, with her husband, New York Times theatre critic Walter Kerr.

 2016 Elizabeth Swados, whose experimental and socially searching pieces of musical theatre were a mainstay of 1970s and '80s theatre in New York, dies at age 64.
 Her breakout work was the musical Runaways, which ran on Broadway for eight months in 1978, and earned her Tony nominations for Best Book, Best Score, Best Choreography, and Best Direction.